The Economic Empowerment Sector seeks to provide direct support to people to increase income and living standards.

 Supporting Cash For Work Activities:

-Cash for Work interventions provides employment to unskilled and semi-skilled workers on labor-intensive projects such as the rehabilitation of irrigation systems, soil conservation, and road construction and maintenance, WATAN has supported 352 beneficiaries (270 males, 82 females) under this activities.
+Cash for Work interventions provides employment to unskilled and semi-skilled workers on labor-intensive projects such as the rehabilitation of irrigation systems, soil conservation, and road construction and maintenance, WATAN has supported 352 beneficiaries (270 males, 82 females) under these activities.

 SECTOR PHILOSOPHY AND